Squid Empire

 You can email me at williamderrington@gmail.com

 I've practised art over a variety of mediums and methods.
-I've made 3D models, prose stories, pixelart, concept drawings, sketches, 3D renders, animations, and films.
+I've made 3D models, prose stories, pixelart, concept drawings, sketches, 3D renders, animations, and short films.

 My favorite artistic themes are the interactions between humanity and nature, history and industry, retro-futurism, and loneliness.